oowais/Muses/README.md

 ### Run with your audio
 - Change the `database_name` from test.sqlite to anything else as per your liking (eg: db.sqlite) in `runner.py` class
 - Add audio files to `audio_resources` folder whose similarity you wish to find
-- Run `python runner.py` from root of project
+- Run `python3 runner.py` from root of project

 ### Run with existing data in database
 - Make sure `audio_resources` folder is empty
 - Make sure the `database_name` is test.db in `runner.py` class
-- Run `python runner.py` from root of project
+- Run `python3 runner.py` from root of project

 >You might have to add sudo depending on the configuration of your system